Rath2601/core_java/CollectionFramework.md

 4. **Collections.sort() is designed for List** implementations and uses **TimSort algorithm**.
 5. **Arrays.sort() is designed for arrays** and uses:
    * Dual-pivot quicksort for primitive types (e.g., int[], char[]).
-   * TimSort for reference types (e.g., Integer[]).
+   * TimSort for reference types OBJECTS (e.g., Integer[]).
 6. **Comparable** allows multiple sorting logics within the compareTo() method itself.- **fixed as part of the class's natural order**
 7. **Comparator** allows defining multiple sorting logics in separate classes- **apply different Comparators as needed, without altering the original class or its natural ordering.**
-8. If **compareTo() returns 0 (indicating equality), equals() should also return true** to maintain consistency.
-   * Inconsistent compareTo() and equals() can cause issues in collections like TreeSet or TreeMap, leading to unpredictable behavior and violations of the Set or Map contract.
+8. Inconsistent compareTo() and equals() can cause issues in collections like TreeSet or TreeMap, leading to unpredictable behavior and violations of the Set or Map contract.
    * Always override equals() and hashCode() along with compareTo() when using a class in sorted collections.

 | Feature                     | Comparable                                    | Comparator                                      |